remarkjs/remark-lint/readme.md

   .use(remarkPresetLintConsistent)
   // Few recommended rules.
   .use(remarkPresetLintRecommended)
-  // `remark-lint-list-item-indent` is configured with `tab-size` in the
+  // `remark-lint-list-item-indent` is configured with `one` in the
   // recommended preset, but if we’d prefer something else, it can be
   // reconfigured:
-  .use(remarkLintListItemIndent, 'space')
+  .use(remarkLintListItemIndent, 'tab')
   .process('1) Hello, _Jupiter_ and *Neptune*!')

 console.error(reporter(file))